inrupt/artifact-generator/documentation/multiple-forms-of-artifact.md

  * Friend of a friend, v0.99
  */
 public class FOAF implements Vocab {
+    :
+    :
     /**
      * A person.
      *
      * Defined by the vocabulary: http://xmlns.com/foaf/0.1/
      */
     public static final IRI Person = valueFactory.createIRI(FULL_IRI("Person"));
+    :
+    :
 }
 ```

 ## Generating constants that provide access to term meta-data

-In many User Interface (UI) situations, it can be highly useful if the UI can
+In many situations (particularly with User Interfaces (UI)), it can be very
-be driven from meta-data described in the RDF vocabularies that describe the
+useful if the UI can be driven from meta-data described in the RDF
-terms, concepts, and messages related to our specific problem domain.
+vocabularies that we use to describe the terms, concepts, and messages related
+to our specific problem domain.

 For example, if you wanted to develop a web application for managing Pet Rock
 collections, then it could be really useful if you could drive much of your UI